seanpquinn/lenspy/README.md

 # Dependencies

-We rely on the OpenCV python wrapper.
+We rely on the OpenCV Python wrapper.
 This is unfortunately not maintained on PyPI or I would have attempted to make this program into its own PyPI package.

 Fortunately on Ubuntu someone has graciously decided to maintain the OpenCV Python2 wrapper.
 Install using